Anas ibn al-Harith al-Kahili

 Anas ibn al-Ḥārith al-Kāhilī (Arabic: انس ابن حارث کاهلی) was a companion of the Prophet who fought at the Battle of Karbala and was killed on the day of Ashura.

 Companion of the Prophet

 As a companion of the Prophet, Anas participated in the battles of Badr and Hunayn.
 His father, Harith ibn Nabih was also among the companions of the Prophet and among the Companions of Suffa.

 Ibn al-Athir in Usd al-ghabah says that Anas was one of the natives of Kufa.
 Anas was transmitter of a hadith from the Prophet which is mentioned in both Shia and Sunni sources.
-He said, "I heard from the Prophet saying: "Surely, this son of mine (i.e. Husayn) will be killed in a land called Karbala; so, anyone of you who sees that among you, should help him."
+He said, "I heard from the Prophet saying: "Surely, this son of mine (i.e. Husayn) will be killed in a land Karbala; so, anyone of you who sees that among you, should help him."

 Joining Husayn ibn Ali

 To evade the approaching war, Anas left Kufa.
 However, when in Qasr Bani Muqatil, he heard the conversation between Husayn and Ubayd Allah ibn Hurr al-Ju'fi (who had left Kufa for the same reason), he changed his mind and joined Husayn and said, “By God I swear that I exited Kufa except that like Ubayd Allah ibn Hurr, I disliked fighting with you or against you, but God guided my heart to help you and accompany you.”